1. Home: Explore careers

 College

-You could do a college course, which would teach you some of the skills and knowledge you need in this job.
+You could take a college course, which would teach you some of the skills and knowledge you need in this job.
 Courses include:

 Entry requirements